The Mills of Waterford

 1845 Survey Map by Moses Vilas – Racine County Register of Deeds Archives.

-Water rights were sold on the basis of square inches of accessible flow, such as 200 inches, which would be an opening of 10 inches high by 20 inches wide or some combination thereof.
+Water rights were sold on the basis of accessible flow, such as 200 square inches, which would be an opening of 10 inches high by 20 inches wide or some combination thereof.
 The amount of water flow controlled the speed and torque of the waterwheel.
 It does not take a lot of water flow to develop the power necessary to turn the wheel because it uses the potential energy of the six foot head and the weight of many gallons of water to develop the power.

 The present Waterford Library and Village Hall are overlaid on the 1845 Mill Site map to add a current perspective to the locations of old buildings while reading text for each site.